 While the proposed rezoning is for a site not consistent with this policy in regard to Map A, being outside the greenfield priority areas, it remains a tenable proposition for re-zoning when the NPS-UD 2020 is addressed (Objective 6c) and Policy 8) and the RPS is reviewed to reflect the new urban growth planning drivers of the NPS-UD.
-The wording of Objective 6.2.1 has not been amended under Proposed Change 1 to provide for development in the Future Development Areas added to Map A (shown orange below) which is inconsistent with changes below to the relevant policies which give effect to this Objective, and include reference to FDAs.

-- 7. maintains the character and amenity of rural areas and settlements; - 8. protects people from unacceptable risk from natural hazards and the effects of sea-level rise: - 9. integrates strategic and other infrastructure and services with land use development; - achieves development that does not adversely affect the efficient operation, use, development, appropriate upgrade, and future planning of strategic infrastructure and freight hubs; - 11. optimises use of existing infrastructure; and 12.
-N/A
+- 7. maintains the character and amenity of rural areas and settlements; - 8. protects people from unacceptable risk from natural hazards and the effects of sea-level rise; - 9. integrates strategic and other infrastructure and services with land use development; - achieves development that does not adversely affect the efficient operation, use, development, appropriate upgrade, and future planning of strategic infrastructure and freight hubs; - 11. optimises use of existing infrastructure; and